 Lyde Notation

-Graphic, or iconographic, notation represents the object being performed and for this reason doesn't transfer/transcribe well to other sound objects or instruments.
-If you want someone to hit the side of a bell, it is efficient to draw a bell with a stick hitting it.
+Graphic, or iconographic, notation represents the object being performed and does not transfer or transcribe well to other sound objects or instruments.
+If you want someone to hit the side of a bell, it is most efficient to draw a bell with a stick hitting it.
 Traditional, linear notation is far more abstract in this respect but is flexible, transportable and gives a composer-performer a sense of control.
 A graphic icon designed to notate a sound texture is also a pictorial algorithm which, in minute detail, is less likely to be played the same way on each performance.
 Even so, we tend to identify all careful performances of graphic notation as duplicates for the same reason we identify different oak forests as oak forests.

-Linear notation depicts texture poorly but better enables the perception, given a skilled musician, of being identical performance-to-performance.
+Linear notation, accept as it moves into more graphic territory, depicts texture poorly but better enables the perception, given a skilled musician, of being identical performance-to-performance.
 Most of us are adept at understanding and realizing texture, whether visually or aurally, while only a few will ever read linear notation efficiently--it takes a certain inate ability to play a piano piece by Pierre Boulez.
-It is, however, possible to notate statistically such as work using iconographic notation, or even poetry, which could then be performed by, say, your paper boy.
-True, Boulez's work work from the 1950s is best presented as it is, but the iconographic method may result in something more interesting which will be heard only once and then, perhaps, if recorded, be mistaken as a lost Boulez!
+It is, however, possible to notate statistically such as work iconographically, or even poetry, which could then be performed by untrained musicians.
+True, Boulez's work work from the 1950s is best presented as it is, but the iconographic method may result in something more interesting and then, if recorded, be mistaken as a lost Boulez!

 A skill continuum is represented by these two approaches to music notation.
 Just as the skills needed to realize excellent representational painting and drawing will not necessarily transfer to those needed to make, say, action-based paintings, a first rate performer of traditional notation may in fact be quite clumsy at realizing nonlinear, icongraphic works.